Financial Accounting I

 1. Describe the purpose of accounting and explain its role in business and society.

-2. Describe the environment of accounting, including the effects of U.S accounting rules Generally Accepted Accounting Principles (GAAP), international accounting rules (IFRS), ethical considerations, and technology.
+2. Describe the environment of accounting, including the effects of US accounting rules, generally accepted accounting principles, international accounting rules, ethical considerations, and technology.

 3. Analyze business transactions and determine how those transactions affect the accounting equation.

 4. Journalize and post business transactions and prepare a trial balance.

 5. Prepare, journalize, and post adjusting and closing entries.

 6. Prepare the primary financial statements, including income statement, balance sheet, and statement of cash flows.